-Before administration to the patient’s body, the collected cells are processed (extracted from tissue fragments and then multiplied to reach a therapeutic dose – tens or hundreds of millions of cells).
+Before administration to the patient’s body as part of cell therapy for anti-age, the collected cells are processed (extracted from tissue fragments and then multiplied to reach a therapeutic dose – tens or hundreds of millions of cells).
 Donor cells are ready for use instantly.

 As part of the therapy, the cell product is administered to the body.
 There are two main routes of administration: